A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo

-for any $\alpha \in [0, 1]$.
-In the rest of this paper, we will take $\alpha = 1/2$.
-This formulation allows us to combine the weights of the two particles into a unique shared weight, reducing the variability of the weights and thus hopefully decreasing the $f$-divergence upper bound as per Theorem~\ref{thm:weighted_as_diag}.
-In Appendix~\ref{app:thm1bis}, we derive an upper bound on the maximum improvement of effective sample size~\eqref{eq:ess-is} we can ever achieve after one step of weight harmonization, and the motivation behind the choice $\alpha=1/2$. \begin{remark} Under the weight update rule~\eqref{eq:weight-update}, $\sum_{n=1}^{2N} W_{t+1}^{n} = \sum_{n=1}^{2N} W_t^{n} = 1$.
-In fact, while we have written the procedure over normalized weights, exactly the same operation can be performed over un-normalized weights:
+This combines the weights of the two particles into a unique shared weight, reducing the variability of the weights and hopefully decreasing the $f$-divergence upper bound as per Theorem~\ref{thm:weighted_as_diag}.
+Clearly, more indices $n$ that couple lead to a greater improvement in the effective sample size~\eqref{eq:ess-is}.
+In Supplement~\ref{app:thm1bis}, we derive an upper bound on the maximum improvement of effective sample size we can achieve after one step of weight harmonization and justify the choice $\alpha=1/2$. \begin{remark} Under the weight update rule~\eqref{eq:weight-update}, we have $\sum_{m=1}^{2N} W_{t+1}^{m} = \sum_{m=1}^{2N} W_t^{m} = 1$.
+While we have written the procedure over normalized weights, the same operation can be performed over un-normalized weights: